funkelab/lsd/README.md

 ### Evaluate annotations

 For the zebrafinch, ground truth skeletons were used due to the size of the dataset.
 These skeletons were cropped, masked, and relabelled for the sub Rois that were tested in the paper.
 We [evaluated](https://github.com/funkelab/lsd/blob/tutorial/lsd/tutorial/scripts/05_evaluate_annotations.py) voi, erl, and the mincut metric on the consolidated skeletons.
 The current implementation could be refactored / made more modular.
 It also uses `node_collections` which are now deprecated in daisy.
-To use with the current implementation, you should checkout commit `39723ca`.
+To use with the current implementation, you should checkout daisy commit `39723ca`.

 <details>